vidalmatheus/pyKombat/README.txt

 -------------------------------------------------------------------------------------------------------

 This game is an 1.0 version.
-So, some problems may be met.
+So, some problems may be found.
 Feel free to use/improve our code to yourself and for other.

 -------------------------------------------------------------------------------------------------------